Somaliland: Battle of Berbera

-British Somaliland
+Somaliland campaign

 The Somaliland Campaign, also called the Anglo-Somali War or the Dervish War, was a series of military expeditions that took place between 1900 and 1920 in the Horn of Africa, pitting the Dervishes led by Mohammed Abdullah Hassan (nicknamed the "Mad Mullah") against the British.
 The British were assisted in their offensives by the Ethiopians and Italians.
-During the First World War (1914–1918), Hassan also received aid from the Ottomans, Germans and, for a time, from the Emperor Iyasu V of Ethiopia.
+During the First World War (1914–1918), Hassan also received aid from the Ottomans, Germans, and, for a time, from Emperor Iyasu V of Ethiopia.
 The conflict ended when the British aerially bombed the Dervish capital of Taleh in February 1920.

 The Fifth Expedition of the Somaliland campaign in 1920 was the final British expedition against the Dervish forces of Mohammed Abdullah Hassan, the Somali religious leader.
 Although most of the combat took place in January of the year, British troops had begun preparations for the assault as early as November 1919.
 The British forces included elements of the Royal Air Force and the Somaliland Camel Corps.
 After three weeks of battle, Hassan's Dervishes were defeated, bringing an effective end to their 20-year resistance.
+It was one of the bloodiest and longest militant movements in sub-Saharan Africa during the colonial era, one that overlapped with World War I. The battles between various sides over two decades killed nearly a third of Somaliland's population and ravaged the local economy.

-The Italian conquest of British Somaliland was a military campaign in East Africa, which took place in August 1940 between forces of Italy and those of several British and Commonwealth countries.
-The Italian expedition was part of the East African Campaign.
+The Italian conquest of British Somaliland was a military campaign in East Africa, which took place in August 1940 between the forces of Italy and those of several British and Commonwealth countries.
+The Italian attack was part of the East African campaign.

 Anti-colonial resistance

 Burao Tax Revolt and RAF bombing

-The people of Burao clashed with the British in 1922 after a heavy tax was imposed upon them.
-They revolted in opposition to the tax, and this caused them to riot and attack British government officials.
-In the ensuing disturbances a shootout between the British and Burao residents broke out, Captain Allan Gibb, a Dervish war veteran and district commissioner, was shot and killed.
-The British fearing they could not contain the revolt requested from Sir Winston Churchill, then Secretary of State for the Colonies, to send troops from Aden and Airplane bombers in order to bomb Burao and livestock of the revolting clans in order to quell any further rebellion.
+The people of Burao clashed with the British in 1922.
+They revolted in opposition to a new tax that was imposed upon them, rioting and attacking British government officials.
+This led to a shootout between the British and Burao residents in which Captain Allan Gibb, a Dervish war veteran and district commissioner, was shot and killed.
+The British requested Sir Winston Churchill, then Secretary of State for the Colonies, to send troops from Aden and Air Force bombers to Burao to destroy the revolting clans' livestock.
 The RAF planes arrived at Burao within two days and proceeded to bomb the town with incendiaries, effectively burning the entire settlement to the ground.

-Telegram from Sir Geoffrey Archer, Governor of British Somaliland to Sir Winston Churchill the Secretary of State for the Colonies:
+Telegram from Sir Geoffrey Archer, Governor of British Somaliland, to Sir Winston Churchill, the Secretary of State for the Colonies:

-I deeply regret to inform that during an affray at Burao yesterday between Rer Sugulleh and Akils of other tribes Captain Gibb was shot dead.
+I deeply regret to inform you that during an affray at Burao yesterday between Rer Sugulleh and Akils of other tribes, Captain Gibb was shot dead.
 Having called out Camel corps company to quell the disturbance, he went forward himself with his interpreter, whereupon fire opened on him by some Rer segulleh riflemen and he was instantly killed..Miscreants then disappeared under the cover of darkness.